TSLarson/presentations/PITCHME.md

 #HSLIDE

+## What you might have heard...

+ 1. When things are going well for Miss Vanjie, she brings really strong skill to the team.
+However, when things don't go her way she is very difficult to communicate with.
+She needs to learn to recognize her triggers so she can respond more effectively.
+ 2. Miss Vanjie needs to become aware of how she is perceived.
+She can come across as very demanding.
+ 3. Miss Vangie is very passionate about what she does.
+When she gets excited, she talks over people and doesn't listen to others.

+#HSLIDE

+## Strategies to improve

+ 1. Don't treat feelings as good or bad
+ 2. Know who and what pushes your buttons
+ 3. Feel your emotions physically

+#HSLIDE

 |                    |  What I see    |   What I do  |
 |---                 |             ---|           ---|
 |Personal Competence |  **Self Awareness** *(understanding yourself)* | **Self Management** *(managing your behavior)*|